openstack/devstack/doc/source/plugins.rst

   on Ubuntu, Debian or Linux Mint.

 - ``./devstack/files/rpms/$plugin_name`` - Packages to install when running
-  on Red Hat, Fedora, CentOS or XenServer.
+  on Red Hat, Fedora, or CentOS.

 - ``./devstack/files/rpms-suse/$plugin_name`` - Packages to install when
   running on SUSE Linux or openSUSE.